 6. Your Air Conditioner Unit Is Well Passed Its Expiration Date

 Most central air conditioners last 10 to 15 years.
-If the installation date on your unit shows it’s older than that, consider replacing it.
+If the HVAC installation date on your unit shows it’s older than that, consider replacing it.

 Like other types of technology, air conditioner units have improved tremendously over the years.
 Systems have become more energy efficient, which means they can keep your home comfortable with less energy.